 Known for: “Flip or Flop”

-Then: Before “Flip or Flop” debuted in 2013, she was a real estate agent who had recently forayed into the house-flipping business with now-estranged husband Tarek El Moussa.
+Then: Before “Flip or Flop” debuted in 2013, she was a real estate agent who had recently forayed into the house-flipping business with now-ex husband Tarek El Moussa.

 Now: Beyond filming “Flip or Flop,” the interior design expert and her ex own production company Sky High Media and teach others to flip houses through Success Path Education.